Home > Trans Equality > Use of pronouns

-If you know someone who wishes to change the pronoun by which they are referred (for example from she to he), try to understand it is very important to them that you respect this, even if you initially find it difficult to consider them that gender.
-Deliberately using a different pronoun for the person will be experienced as offensive, judgemental and hurtful.
+If you know someone who wishes to change the pronoun by which they are referred (for example from she to he), it is very important that you respect this, even if you initially find it difficult to consider them that gender.

-When the interaction is long enough, ask the person their name to try to determine which pronoun to use.
-If it is still not clear then it is acceptable to politely ask: “excuse me, but which pronouns do you use?” or “excuse me, but how do you like to be addressed?”
+When the interaction is long enough, you could ask the person their name (and title) to try to determine which pronoun to use, or you could politely ask: “which pronouns do you use?” or “how would you like to be addressed?”

-When referring to a transgender person in their absence, you should still ensure you use the correct pronouns.
+When referring to a trans person in their absence, you must still ensure you use their correct pronouns.
 This is important in order to be respectful of their identity and also maintaining the consistency will help to prevent confusion, uncertainty and embarrassment for everyone.

 It is very important to make the effort to get everyone’s name and pronouns right.